Azure

 crabbox warmup --provider azure

-When network is private and the NIC has no private IP yet, Crabbox falls back to the public IP.
+When network is private but the NIC has no private IP yet, Crabbox falls back to the public IP.
 The default is public.

 #Desktop